-The purpose of the Council is to provide a formal, University-recognized, duly-elected body for staff and academic and administrative professionals to consider issues and advocate on their behalf to University decision-makers, administrators, and executives, including the President.
+The purpose of the Council is to provide a formal, University-recognized, duly-elected body for staff and academic and administrative professionals to consider issues and act as a voice to University decision-makers, administrators, and executives, including the President.

-There are currently 31 members on the Council.
-Membership is divided up among four groups, Main Campus, University Services, Medical Center, and Law Center.
+There are 31 members on the Council.
+Representation is divided up among Main Campus, University Services, Medical Center, Law Center and SFS-Q.

 The eligibility requirements for running for and serving on the Staff/AAP Advisory Council are as follows:

 Any eligible staff member or AAP can nominate him or herself or another eligible colleague to run for the Advisory Council.
 Nominations will be accepted via email to the Election Committee at email@example.com and should include the nominee's name, department, NetID and phone number.
 If you are nominating someone other than yourself, please confirm that s/he is interested in running prior to submitting the nomination.

 On or prior to the beginning of the Advisory Council election voting period, the Election Committee will notify staff and AAPs on all campuses of the voting eligibility, process, and the slate of candidates for each campus.
 Voting will be conducted online on or about May 15th – 22nd.

 To vote you must be a full-time or part-time (at least 50% time) University staff employee or academic and administrative professional (AAP).
 Union employees, faculty, professional librarians, temporary/casual employees, members of the Executive Committee, and senior level executives are not represented by the Staff/AAP Advisory Council and not eligible to vote.

-Staff and AAPs are only permitted to vote for candidates representing their home campus unit (Main, Medical, Law, or University Services).
+Staff and AAPs are only permitted to vote for candidates representing their home campus unit (Main, Medical, Law, University Services or SFS-Q).
 Staff and AAPs may vote for multiple candidates, up to the maximum of the number of open council seats for their campus.
-The number of seats for each campus is proportional, based on the count of eligible staff and AAP employees in Main, Law Center, Medical Center and University Services.
+The number of seats for each campus is proportional, based on the count of eligible staff and AAP employees in Main, Law Center, Medical Center, University Services, and SFS-Q.

-For the June 2013 election, a total of 16 open council seats may be filled, with the following allocations by campus unit as follows:
+For the 2014 election, a total of 16 open council seats will be filled, with the following allocations by campus unit as follows: